EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

 ```

 ### Success criteria 4: The solution must provide a way for the user to vizualize their progress.
 To fulfill this criteria, I have created a screen named "TableScreen" which contains a data table to visualize the progress of the user.
-The table is implemented using KivyMD's MDDataTable widget.
-The screen also includes functions to handle events when a row or check mark is pressed.
-To improve the users experience while using the app,I created a function to delete a row, whena ow is checked , it gets the checked rows using the get_row_checks method of the data table widget and deletes them from the database using an SQL query.

-Finally, the update function is used to populate the table with data.
+The table is implemented using KivyMD's MDDataTable widget.The update function is used to populate the table with data.
 It first retrieves the user ID from the main screen and then queries the database for habit data for that user.
-The data is then updated in the table using the update_row_data method of the data table widge, and only showing the data of that specific user.
+The data is then updated in the table using the update_row_data method of the data table widge, and only showing the data of that specific user.In this way the user is able to vizualize their progress.
 KV file:
 ```.kv
 <TableScreen>: